bpptkg/webobsclient/README.md

 * Python 3.5+
 * httplib2
 * six
-* pandas (for parsing CSV and other data processing)
+* pandas
 * sqlalchemy

+You can also find all dependency packages in `requirements.txt` file.

 ## Making Requests

-You need to specify `username` and `password` credentials of your WebObs access login in order to make a request.
+You need to specify `username` and `password` credentials of your WebObs login access in order to make a request.
 For example:

 ```python
 import webobsclient